SoaringMoon/WaifuNetwork/Archive/Threads/ITT Anons derail the board into debate about Christianity .md

 I mean I understand the danger of putting your consciousness inside a computer or machine, the possibility that a bad actor could just leave you in a permanent state of torment, but that's our paranoid brains working out the worst possible situation.
 Its reasonable to assume we'd have numerous safeguards and failsafes against such a thing happening and while I'm personally against retreating into "virtual worlds" - if given a choice between aging and dying and having a way to instead slowly replace or augment myself, I would.
 But I wouldn't do that while I was still young or reasonably healthy, I would try to keep that as long as possible (and that's just a personal preference).
 Age and life extension are important because of how much wisdom is lost due to our short lifespans we spend too large a % in a tempermental and immature state and that's why we don't get very far civilizationally.
 If we could fix that, it would be a huge leg up toward a post Kardishev destiny

 # 141
-and of course this relates too to how much time and energy are wasted on the pursuit of [spoiler]foids [/spoiler] which could also be put toward that end if R/W of a benchmark quality were readily available as companions
+and of course this relates too to how much time and energy are wasted on the pursuit of %%foids %% which could also be put toward that end if R/W of a benchmark quality were readily available as companions

 # 142
 >>12340